 Here’s the trick to eating late at night: It won’t make you gain weight as long as you make good food choices.
 Nutritionist Jamie Mast told Women’s Health, “A calorie is a calorie…If your total calorie intake for the day is greater than what you are burning, this can lead to weight gain regardless of what time it is.”
 Basically, it doesn’t matter when you eat but more importantly what you eat, how much you eat and how much you exercise.

 You don't have to eat six small meals throughout the day

 Similar to the prior: As long as you’re eating the right things and the right amount of those things in total, it doesn’t matter how often your meals are.
-In fact, people who eat six smaller meals are more likely to overeat, calorie-wise.
-This isn’t to say we’re anti-snack, but it’s 100 percent OK to stick to three square meals--your metabolism isn’t going to shut down.
+In fact, people who eat six smaller meals may be more likely to overeat, calorie-wise.
+This isn’t to say we’re anti-snack, but it’s 100 percent OK to stick to three square meals—your metabolism isn’t going to shut down.

 You don't have to eat breakfast every day

 Good news for those who would rather sleep in past smoothie-making time: Eating breakfast doesn’t directly lead to weight loss.
 A study in the American Journal of Clinical Nutrition found no changes in weight in two groups—one of which ate breakfast religiously and another that didn’t.
 So go ahead and hit snooze if you really want to.

 Organic food is great in theory, but it’s often cost prohibitive.
 Luckily, some foods are totally fine to eat non-organic.
 (A lot depends on its outer layer.)
 Refer to the Environmental Working Group’s Dirty Dozen and Clean Fifteen to learn where it’s OK to buy conventional.